Shopify/javascript/06 - Objects.md

 - [6.9](#6.9) <a name="6.9"></a> Only quote properties that are invalid identifiers.

   > Why?
-It's easier to read properties, matches well to how we encourage Ruby hashes with symbols to be written, and encourages you use camelcased, valid identifiers.
+It’s easier to read properties, matches well to how we encourage Ruby hashes with symbols to be written, and encourages you use camelCased, valid identifiers.

   ESLint rule: [`quote-props`](http://eslint.org/docs/rules/quote-props.html)